Isomorphism between Hopf algebras for multiple zeta values: Abstract

 \section{Abstract}

 The classical quasi-shuffle algebra for multiple zeta values have a well-known Hopf algebra structure.
 Recently, the shuffle algebra for multiple zeta values are also equipped with a Hopf algebra structure.
-This paper shows that these two Hopf algebras are isomorphic.
+This paper shows that these two Hopf algebras are isomorphic utilizing quasi-symmetric functions.
+This Hopf algebra isomorphism is compared with with the well-known isomorphism between the shuffle Hopf algebra and quasi-shuffle Hopf algebra of Hoffman, Newman and Radford.

 \subjclass[2020]{ 11M32, 16T05, 12H05, 16T30, 16S10, 40B05 } \keywords{multiple zeta function, shuffle product, quasi-shuffle product, Hopf algebra, quasi-symmetric function, combinatorial Hopf algebra}